rkruegs123/jax-dna/docs/source/index.rst

 optimization

-Check out the :doc:`basic_usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`basic_usage` section for further information, including :ref:`installation`.

 .. note::

    This project is under active development.
+   So expect the API to change frequently.

 Contents
 --------